LukaDeka/NixOS/README.md

 ## DDNS

+> [!NOTE]
+> DDNS is practically useless if you're behind a CGNAT.

 Using Cloudflare's API and a script you can update your residential public IP every time it changes.
 This is very useful when you don't have a static IP address from your ISP and want a reliable way to have hostnames resolve to your IP.

-This is necessary if you want to access basically any service outside of your home network (LAN).
+This is necessary if you have a public facing IP (i.e., you're not behind a CGNAT), and want to access basically any service outside of your home network (LAN).
-Remembering a record name is also much easier than remembering an IP address.
+Remembering a domain is also much easier than remembering an IP address.

 I'm running a *systemd service* in `scripts/cloudflare/service.nix` every 30 minutes that tries to update the IP address for all subdomains in Cloudflare, in case it has changed.